 This page shows data on COVID-19 in NYC since the beginning of the pandemic.
 Below, click a button to view data on trends over time, or cumulative data.

-The data here show cumulative data on COVID-19 in New York City since the city’s first confirmed case was diagnosed on February 29.
-You can also download our data and technical notes on Github.
+The data here show how COVID-19 has affected people in New York City since the city’s first confirmed case was diagnosed on February 29, 2020.

-Health Inequities in Data: Differences in health outcomes among racial and ethnic groups are due to long-term structural racism, not biological or personal traits.
+About Health Inequities in Data: Differences in health outcomes and vaccination coverage among racial and ethnic groups are due to long-term structural racism, not biological or personal traits.